Tbilisi: Transport

-The public transport system and the relevant infrastructure in Tbilisi is primarily managed by the Transport and Urban Development Agency.
-After decades of poor transport services and the prioritisation of private vehicles, the city has since the 2010s, invested heavily in developing a green, extensive and diverse public transit network.
-Today, the city is served by an international airport, metro and national rail services, municipal buses, minibuses, cabs, cable cars, bike lanes and a funicular.
+Tbilisi's public transport system is managed by the Transport and Urban Development Agency.
+After years of prioritizing private vehicles, the city has invested heavily in developing a green, accessible, and extensive public transit network since the 2010s.
+Today, the city is served by an international airport, metro, national rail, municipal buses, minibuses, cabs, aerial tramways, bike lanes, and a funicular railway.

 Airport

-Shota Rustaveli Tbilisi International Airport is Tbilisi's only international airport, located about 18 km southeast of the city center.
-Handling 3.69 million passengers in 2019, it is the busiest airport in Georgia and the seventeenth busiest airport in the former Soviet Union.
-The airport has been rapidly growing over the past decade, handling more than 3.56 million passengers in 11 months of 2018.
-It is a hub for the national carrier Georgian Airways and Georgian-Chinese start-up Myway Airlines.
+Shota Rustaveli Tbilisi International Airport is the city's only international airport, located about 18 km southeast of the city centre.
+Handling nearly 3 million passengers in 2022, it is the busiest airport in Georgia and a regional hub.
+It is a hub for Georgian Airways and other international carriers, offering direct flights to Europe, the Middle East, and Central Asia.